 The Green Line is The City of Calgary’s next light rail transit (LRT) line and largest infrastructure investment in our city’s history.
-With $4.9 billion in commitments from the Government of Canada, Government of Alberta and City of Calgary, the approved Stage 1 alignment from Shepard to 16 Avenue N is ready for construction.
-Stage 1 will be built in two phases:
+Construction of Phase 1 begins in 2024 and is expected to take six years to build.

 Phase 1 – Shepard to Eau Claire